Fail-Proof Shrimp / Prawn Biryani

 Tips to make the perfect shrimp biryani in Instant Pot

-6. Adjust salt/chili powder before adding shrimp – The last thing you want is a bland tasting biryani.
+4. Adjust salt/chili powder before adding shrimp – The last thing you want is a bland-tasting biryani.
 That’s why you need to add salt as well as chili powder a bit more than usual so that when you mix rice with the shrimp base, your biryani is full of flavor and doesn’t taste bland.
 That’s why I do a taste test before I add shrimp and make sure the gravy tastes a bit salty and spicy.

-7. Eyeball the water – Just add enough water such that every grain of rice is just about submerged.
+5. Eyeball the water – Just add enough water such that every grain of rice is just about submerged.
 That’s all the water that is needed.
-You add more water than that – your biryani will end up being mushy.
+If you add more water than that – your biryani will end up being mushy.

 Read the post…For helpful information on ingredient swaps, storage tips, meal prep ideas, and variations!